-The developer tested all the TSF and analyzed testing results according to the assurance component ATE_COV.2.
-This means that the developer tested all the TSFI defined for each life cycle state of the TOE, and demonstrated that the TSF behaves as described in the functional specification.
+The developer tested all the TSF and analyzed testing results in accordance with the assurance component ATE\COV.2.
+This means that the developer tested all the TSFI defined for each life cycle state of the TOE, and demonstrated that the TSFI behaves as described in the functional specification.

-The developer tested both subsystems (including their interactions) and all the SFR-enforcing modules (including their interfaces), and analyzed testing results according to the assurance component ATE_DPT.2.
+The developer tested both subsystems (including their interactions) and modules (including their interfaces), and analyzed testing results in accordance with the assurance component ATE DPT.3.